aspose-psd/Aspose.PSD-API-References/english/net/aspose.psd/graphics/fillellipse/_index.md

 ---
-title: FillEllipse
+title: Graphics.FillEllipse
 second_title: Aspose.PSD for .NET API Reference
-description:
+description: Graphics method.
+Fills the interior of an ellipse defined by a bounding rectangle specified by a RectangleF structure
 type: docs
 weight: 350
 url: /net/aspose.psd/graphics/fillellipse/
 ---
-## Graphics.FillEllipse method (1 of 4)
+{{< psd/tize >}}
+## FillEllipse(Brush, RectangleF) {#fillellipse_1}

-Fills the interior of an ellipse defined by a bounding rectangle specified by a [`RectangleF`](../../rectanglef) structure.
+Fills the interior of an ellipse defined by a bounding rectangle specified by a [`RectangleF`](../../rectanglef/) structure.

 ```csharp
 public void FillEllipse(Brush brush, RectangleF rect)